Web99-web/metaadvisor.eu/content/news/2026/01/06/evm-wallet-hack-hundreds-ethereum-wallets-drained.md

 ## What happened?

-In early January 2026, blockchain investigators detected an unusual but widespread attack targeting **Ethereum Virtual Machine (EVM)–compatible wallets**.
-Instead of large, obvious thefts, the attacker siphoned small amounts — typically under $2,000 — from hundreds of wallets, allowing the activity to remain under the radar for longer.
+n early January 2026, on-chain investigator **ZachXBT** first flagged an unusual but widespread attack targeting Ethereum Virtual Machine (EVM)–compatible wallets.
+According to his findings, the attacker siphoned small amounts — typically under $2,000 — from hundreds of wallets across multiple networks.

-While individual losses were limited, the scale of the incident points to a highly automated and coordinated operation.
+Rather than executing a single large-scale exploit, the activity appeared designed to stay below detection thresholds by spreading losses across many victims.
+While individual losses were limited, the scale of the incident pointed to a highly automated and coordinated operation.

 ## How did the attack work?

-On-chain analysts report that wallets across multiple EVM-compatible networks were affected, suggesting a shared attack vector rather than a chain-specific exploit.
+Based on on-chain analysis shared by ZachXBT and other blockchain researchers, wallets across several EVM-compatible networks were affected, suggesting a common attack vector rather than a vulnerability isolated to one specific chain.

-The most likely causes include phishing emails impersonating legitimate wallet communications and previously granted smart contract approvals that were never revoked.
-In many cases, attackers did not need fresh user interaction — an old signature or permission was enough to access funds.
+The most likely causes included phishing emails disguised as legitimate wallet communications and previously granted smart contract approvals that had not been revoked.
+In many cases, attackers did not require new user interaction — an old signature or lingering permission was enough to enable fund access.

 ## 🔵 <a href="https://metaadvisor.eu/de/news/2025/12/26/trust-wallet-ge-hackt-weihnachten-25122025/" style="color:#1e40af; text-decoration:none; font-weight:700;">
 Connection to the Trust Wallet hack incident